 Re:Publics Envisioning the Future of Public Space

 COVID-19 has already exacerbated urban inequalities challenging all facets of public spaces: safety, health, access, and rights.
-This panel will address what inclusive public space means, to whom, and how equity plays out in the planning and design of public spaces, be it urban or suburban, physical or digital.
-Our panelists will provide insight through their practices to address imperative issues around (re)adapting public spaces towards an inclusive and equitable COVID recovery.
-The topics of focus will include land-based learning, placemaking and public art, community engagement, and the impact of digitalization.
+This panel addressed what inclusive public space means, to whom, and how equity plays out in the planning and design of public spaces, be it urban or suburban, physical or digital.
+The panelists provided insight through their practices to address imperative issues around (re)adapting public spaces towards an inclusive and equitable COVID recovery.
+The topics of focus include land-based learning, placemaking and public art, community engagement, and the impact of digitalization.

 Special Projects and Lab Coordinator Centre for Arts, Design and Information Technology, George Brown

 Lori Endes is a multi-disciplinary designer and educator with a long history in the arts and film industries.
 She is faculty at the School of Design at George Brown College and leads special projects that provide work integrated learning experiences for students.
 Recently Endes co-directed and produced a full length award winning documentary called This is Ballet in collaboration with Canada's Ballet Jorgen.
 Endes is the Chair of the Board of Directors for Kaeja Dance.
 She holds a Masters in Interdisciplinary Design Strategy and has over 30 years experience in the world of dance as both a performer and a designer.